-R.C.A: Benedict College’s mission is to provide transformative learning experiences, characterized by high quality academic, co-curricular and extra-curricular programming, intentionally designed to develop superior cultural and professional competencies for a diverse student body.
+R.C.A: Benedict College is committed to providing transformative learning experiences characterized by high quality academic, co-curricular and extra-curricular programming, intentionally designed to develop superior cultural and professional competencies for a diverse student body.

 The college recognizes that teaching and learning occur both within and outside the classroom.
 Benedict combines extra-curricular and co-curricular activities and experiences that are thoughtfully curated to enhance student learning and to develop students’ abilities as critical thinkers.
 Perhaps most important, the College provides these educational experiences within the context of a culturally sensitive environment.

 In my mind, Benedict’s mission is to educate and inspire its students, engage its stakeholders, and positively impact the world.